Applying for part-time post-secondary study

-NOTE: Your selection is not complete until the course appears (or is removed in the case of a Drop) from your timetable and My Progress on WebAdvisor.
+NOTE: Your selection is not complete until the course appears (or is removed) from your timetable and My Progress on WebAdvisor.
 You can only drop courses that were selected using WebAdvisor.
 For assistance with other courses, please refer to your School office.

 TIP: Having trouble with the process?
 Read the 'Help' section at the top of each page for more information.

 How to drop a course or withdraw from your program

 To drop individual courses (before the 10th day of the term):